Deepika4456/customer_transaction_prediction/README.md

 * **Train Dataset**: Includes features (`var_0` to `var_199`) and target variable
-* **Test Dataset**: Includes only features (used for prediction)
+* **Test Dataset**: Includes only features (used for prediction) The dataset consists of customer-related features and a target variable indicating whether a transaction occurred.
+It contains multiple numerical features representing anonymized customer information.

+---

+ ## Objective
+To analyze customer transaction data
+To handle imbalanced datasets effectively
+To build and evaluate classification models
+To identify the best-performing model for prediction

 ###  Target Variable: